 Reginald F. Lewis was the first African American to build a billion dollar company.
-He was one of the wealthiest African Americans in the 1980's, and also one of the first to be included on the Forbes list of the richest Americans.
+He was one of the wealthiest African Americans in the 1980's, and also one of the first to be included on the

 Lewis was born on December 7, 1942, in Baltimore, Maryland.
 He graduated from Virginia State University with a degree in political science.
 In 1965, he was one of the select number of Black students who attended a summer school program at Harvard Law School.
 Subsequently, Lewis was invited to attend Harvard Law School that fall - the only person in the 148-year history of the school to be admitted before applying.